-After a slow start for the original Fortnite, Epic made some changes and added a free battle royale mode, turning a struggling game into an overnight sensation.
-There's clearly a fine line between homage and copying, but while there are many similarities to PlayerUnknown's Battlegrounds, Fortnite takes a decidedly sillier approach to the battle royale genre.
-Key to this is a willingness to experiment, with limited time game modes, holiday events, and more—not to mention plenty of aesthetic customizations that can be earned/purchased.
+Fortnite has become a global phenomenon, and with Season 7 just kicking off there's no end in sight to the updates and tweaks.
+Fortnite takes a decidedly sillier approach to the battle royale genre, with a willingness to experiment, limited time game modes, holiday events, and more—not to mention plenty of aesthetic customizations that can be earned/purchased.

-Starting with our features checklist, Fortnite had a bit of a rough start, but things have improved in the past couple of months.
+Starting with our features checklist, Fortnite had a bit of a rough start, but things have improved since launch.
 Previously, everyone was locked into the same FOV, with vertical cropping for widescreen and ultrawide resolutions.
 There's still a bit of odd behavior in that Fortnite only lists resolutions for your display's native aspect ratio if you're in fullscreen mode (meaning, on a standard 4K display you'll only see 16:9 resolutions), though you can get around this using Windowed Fullscreen mode in a pinch.
 FOV will adjust based on your resolution, but you're stuck with whatever FOV Epic has determined to be 'correct'—there's no FOV slider.
-That's better than pre-December when FOV was completely locked, though.
+That's better than when FOV was completely locked, though.

-As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Fortnite on a bunch of different AMD and Nvidia GPUs and laptops—see below for the full details.
-Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
+As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Fortnite on a bunch of different AMD and Nvidia GPUs and laptops—see below for the full details, along with our Performance Analysis 101 article.
 Thanks, MSI!

-The number of settings to tweak is a bit limited, with only six primary settings plus a couple more on/off options for grass and motion blur.
-About half of these only have a small impact, however, with only three options that significantly alter the way the game renders and performs.
+The number of settings to tweak is a bit limited, with only six primary settings plus motion blur, 3D resolution (scaling), and a framerate limit.
+Only three of these have more than a small impact, however.
 There's also no toggle HUD option for taking nice screenshots—you can turn off some of the HUD elements, but the compass, user name, and timer/players/kills counter always remain visible (at least as far as I could tell).

 Fine tuning Fortnite settings

 The global Quality preset is the easiest place to start tuning performance, with four levels along with 'Auto,' which will attempt to choose the best options for your hardware.
 Note that most of the settings will also use screen scaling (3D Resolution) to render at a lower resolution and then scale that to your display resolution.
 For testing, I've always set this to 100 percent, so no scaling is taking place.
-Using the presets with a GTX 1080 Ti at 1440p and an RX 580 8GB at 1440p, and doing some limited testing, the presets yield the following results (1080 Ti first, 580 second):
+I've run the benchmark sequence at the Epic preset, and compared performance with the other presets as well as with each individual setting at the minimum level.
+This was done with both the GTX 1060 6GB and RX 580 8GB, and performance impact is based off that.

 You can see screenshots of the four presets above for reference, but the Low preset basically turns off most extra effects and results in a rather flat looking environment.
 Medium adds a lot of additional effects, along with short-range shadows.
 High extends the range of shadows significantly, and then Epic… well, it looks mostly the same as High, perhaps with more accurate shadows (ie, ambient occlusion).